-The Connect is the first part of the mini-lesson and important because it sets the stage for children’s learning.
-Consider the language your children will need to know or be familiar with in order for the lesson to be successful, consider the scaffolds you can use to support them.
+The connect is the first part of the mini-lesson and important because it sets the stage for children’s learning.
+Consider the language your children will need to know or be familiar with in order for the lesson to be successful and the scaffolds you can use to support them.

 Start by contextualizing the lesson.

 Are you sharing a new skill or strategy that is part of a larger unit?
 If so, let your children know.
 For example,

 - “We have been working on many different ways to figure out unfamiliar or new words.
 Today I want to share a new strategy with you that you might find helpful.”

 Have you noticed many children exhibiting the same need and you want to address that need in your mini-lesson?
 If so, state it here.
 For example,

 - “I noticed many of you are having difficulty choosing just right books, so let me share with you one strategy I use when I want to choose a just right book.